You are currently viewing Utah Criminal Law Procedures

 States are not required to charge by use of a grand jury.
 Many do, but the Supreme Court has interpreted the Constitution to only require the federal government to use grand juries for all felony crimes (federal misdemeanor charges do not have to come from the federal grand jury).

-The location where the trial is held is called the venue, and federal cases are tried in a United States District Court.
+The location of the trial is called the venue, and federal cases are tried in a United States District Court.

 Both of these attorneys will interview witnesses.
-These witnesses must make an oath to tell the truth.
+These witnesses must take an oath, vowing to tell the truth.

 There are three types of witnesses:

-1. a lay witness is a person who actually watched certain events and describes what he or she saw;
+1. a lay witness is a person who actually watched certain events and describes what they saw;

 2. an expert witness is a specialist who is educated in a certain field (e.g., a doctor examining physical injuries pertaining to a case); and